 A traditional voyage is underway in Western Washington, and this year, it’s something not seen since the 1800s.

-Four boats arrived for a visit, followed by a cultural exchange with a crew from Hawaii.
+Four boats arrived on Lummi Island for a visit, followed by a cultural exchange with a crew from Hawaii.
 Another canoe featured National Congress of American Indians (NCAI) President Fawn R. Sharp.
 The NCAI is the “oldest, largest and most representative American Indian and Alaska Native tribal organization in the country,” Lummi-based Salish Center for Sustainable Fishing Methods Executive Director Riley Starks told KIRO 7.

 “We have been tasked with feeding and sheltering the paddlers before they resume their journey home,” Starks added.
 “The canoes are beautiful and the paddlers are in full regalia.”